SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 ## Example: Simple Module Without UI

-**This chapter describes how to create a very simple module in SCIRun.
+**This section describes how to create a very simple module in SCIRun.
 We will show how to make a simple module that outputs a simple string.
 This example will show the basics of the functions and code used by SCIRun to create and run modules.**

 ### Module Config File